BaderLab/GenAnT/2-GeneratingGeneModels/example.md

 ## Run TOGA

 First, look at the CACTUS configuration file provided in the `example_data` folder.
 This points towards the NMR chr28 which was soft-masked by Earl Grey, and the mouse reference genome downloaded from RefSeq.
+Note that these are relative file paths from this current working directory.

 ```
 less ../example_data/two_species_cactus_config.txt
 ```

-Align the two genome FASTA files with CACTUS, storing files in the directory `tmp1` (do not create this directory in advance or CACTUS will fail) (10:33am, Dec 29)
+Align the two genome FASTA files with CACTUS, storing files in the directory `tmp1` (do not create this directory in advance or CACTUS will fail); this takes about 7 hours.

 ```
 mkdir cactus_example_results